 To support the professional development of both pre-service and practicing educators, the Children's School staff models and shares the educational approaches that we develop.
-We offer workshops, consultation, and seminars in a wide range of local and national venues, and we provide related resources on our web site.
+We offer workshops, consultation, and seminars in a wide range of local and national venues, and we provide related resources on the Educator page our website.

 Our program is strengthened by our relationship with Carnegie Mellon.
 As part of the University community, our classes have access to facilities such as the gym and track, can schedule walking field trips to interesting places such as the campus post office, food services, robotics lab, and the Purnell Center for the Arts, and have visits from university musicians, security officers, construction workers, etc. [8B.1].
-The Psychology Department provides funding for computing services and part of our administrative costs, and the University provides facilities management, accounting, human resources, legal, and security services, as well as managing environmental health and safety for the entire campus.
+The Psychology Department funds part of our administrative costs, and the University provides facilities management, accounting, human resources, legal, and security services, as well as managing environmental health and safety for the entire campus.